Achourya: Hinduism

 Asteya is thus one of the five essential restraints (yamas, "the don'ts") in Hinduism, that with five essential practices (niyamas, "the dos") are suggested for right, virtuous, enlightened living.

+These yamas are mentioned by Shankaracharya, of the Advaita Vedanta school, in his Upadeshasahasri.
+The yamas are mentioned in the context of outlining the kind of conduct that a disciple seeking knowledge must have.

 Discussion

 Asteya in practice implies to "not steal", "not cheat", nor unethically manipulate other's property or others for one's own gain.
 Asteya as virtue demands not only that one "not steal", but that one should not encourage cheating through speech or writing, or want to cheat even in one's thinking.
-The virtue of asteya arises out of the understanding that all misappropriation is an expression of craving and lack of compassion for other beings.
 To steal or want to steal expresses lack of faith in oneself: one's ability to learn and create property.
 To steal another's property is also stealing from one's own potential ability to develop.
 The Sutras reason that misappropriation, conspiring to misappropriate, or wanting to misappropriate, at its root reflects the sin of lobha (bad greed), moha (material delusion), or krodha (bad anger).
+Commentators on the Yoga Sutras state that asteya is rooted in the virtue of ahimsa.
+One commentator notes that the virtue of ahimsa would be 'defiled' if virtues such as asteya were not cultivated.

 Gandhi held ahimsa as essential to the human right to life and liberty without fear, and asteya as essential to the human right to property without fear.
 Asteya follows from ahimsa, in Gandhi's views, because stealing is a form of violence and injury to another person.
 Asteya is not merely "theft by action", but it includes "theft by intent" and "theft by manipulation".
 Persistent exploitation of the weak or poor is a form of "asteya in one's thought".